bright/new-www/content/blog/healthtech-conferences-europe.md

 * Caitlin Donovan - Global Head of Uber Health, Uber.

 Connect with key decision-makers in HealthTech from over 50 countries.
 Over 3,000 meetings were held at 2023 edition between payers and heathcare providers.

+---

+Do you recommend other eHealth conferences held in Europe?
+Let us know in the comments and we might include them!